Arthur Garner

-Arthur Garner (born 8 February 1851 – c.
+Arthur Garner (8 February 1851 – c.
 October 1934) was a theatrical entrepreneur, active in Australia.
 He was part of the partnership often dubbed "the Triumvirate" at the time, Williamson, Garner, & Musgrove, between 1881 and 1890.

 Background

 Garner was born in Bath, Somerset, England, where his father, Dr. Jonathan Garner (M.D. of Edinburgh) practised his profession, his mother being a Miss Cobden.
 Arthur Garner was articled to Charles J. Phipps, the architect, whose connection was largely theatrical, he having erected no less than forty English theatres; from which circumstance may perhaps be traced the young pupil's gravitation to the stage, where he became a protégé of George Gordon, the scenic artist.
 From the paint-room Garner soon found his way to the footlights, and for some time appeared in various provincial companies.

 Early years

 In 1873 Garner arrived in Melbourne, returning to London in 1876.
 In 1879 Garner began his career as an Australian entrepreneur by taking out "The London Comedy Company" (1879), of which Fred Marshall was the bright particular comic star and Mr. George Gordon the hardly less indispensable scenic artist.
 Garner opened Garner's Theatre (previously White's Rooms) in Adelaide in 1880.